-Huts - New Zealand has an excellent network of backcountry huts and you will stay in huts at least one night.
+Huts - New Zealand has an excellent network of backcountry huts and you will stay in huts on several nights.
 They are equipped with mattresses, running water and an outside toilet.
 Cooking is done on a portable stove.
 Huts are only accessible on foot and shared with other hikers.
 You also have the option of camping near the hut if that is your preference.